dsaw/MyCodingDocs/Python/PythonDocsTut.md

 		* _ print(inst)_ - will print the arguments directly as _str_ is returned.
 Can be overriden in other subclasses.
 	* Raise exceptions
 		* _ raise ValueError_ - will throw an exception instance.
 No brackets required.
-		* _ except Error: raise _ - Simplet form will re-raise the actual exception of the clause.
+		* _ except Error: raise _ - Simplest form will re-raise the actual exception of the clause.

 	* User defined exceptions:
 		* Programs may name their own exceptions by creating a new exception class.
 They should be derived from _Exception_ class.